Pension and investment consolidation

 Book a call with our advisory helpdesk

 We ask that you speak to our advisory helpdesk to start your financial advice journey.
 They’re here to answer any outstanding questions you have about our advice service.
-They won’t provide personalised advice but if you’re happy, they’ll put you in touch with an adviser within two working days to arrange your initial consultation.
+They won’t provide personalised advice but if you’re happy, they’ll put you in touch with an adviser to arrange your initial consultation.

 Your adviser will also double check you’re comfortable with the service you’ve chosen, that you’re getting the advice you need and understand the charges involved.